 Now You Have Your Operational Other Half, Here’s How To Build A Great Relationship

-Here’s the scene: You identified that the key to getting your business ‘unstuck’ was to find your operational other half, you analysed your own strengths and weaknesses, and drew up your wish-list to maximises your chances of finding that person, and the hard work of sifting through applicants to find your operational other half is now behind you.
+Here’s the scene: You identified that the key to getting your business ‘unstuck’ was to find your operational another half, you analysed your own strengths and weaknesses, and drew up your wish list to maximises your chances of finding that person, and the hard work of sifting through applicants to find your operational other half is now behind you.

 In their book Rocket Fuel describing the entrepreneur/operational other half relationship and how to make it work (they call these two types, the Visionary and the Integrator), Gino Wickman and Mark Winters devote a whole chapter to Five Rules all leadership teams must follow to ensure a healthy business.